Trump is a man in search of a message on gun control

 WASHINGTON — President Donald Trump is struggling to find a politically tenable perch on gun legislation as he grapples with an issue that has long been a third rail of Republican politics.

 Inside the White House, staffers are still trying to determine the specifics of a policy Trump can get behind that would have a shot at passing Congress.
-White House aides met on Tuesday with staff for Democratic members of the House Judiciary Committee as well as staffers for Sen. Susan Collins, R-Maine, about straw man purchasing legislation, said a senior administration official.
+White House aides met on Tuesday with staffers for Democratic members of the House Judiciary Committee as well as staffers for Sen. Susan Collins, R-Maine, about straw purchasing legislation, said a senior administration official.
+(A straw purchase is when someone who can legally buy guns does so for someone who can't.)

-Meanwhile, Trump made another call the same day to National Rifle Association chief executive Wayne LaPierre — one of several conversations the two have had in the weeks following mass shootings in Texas and Ohio.
+Trump also made another call Tuesday to National Rifle Association Chief Executive Wayne LaPierre — one of several conversations the two have had since the Aug.
+3 mass shootings in Texas and Ohio.

-Now — just a few short weeks after coming out publicly for the expansion of background checks — Trump is appearing to waffle on that position, with his public comments shifting more towards blaming mental illness rather than easy access to guns for the perpetual mass shootings that have marked his presidency.
+Now — just a few weeks after coming out publicly for the expansion of background checks — Trump is appearing to waffle on that, with his public comments shifting more toward blaming mental illness rather than easy access to guns for the series of mass shootings that have marked his presidency.

 "We have very, very strong background checks right now," Trump told reporters Tuesday.
 "But we have sort of missing areas, and areas that don't complete the whole circle.
 And we're looking at different things, and I have to tell you that it is a mental problem, and I've said it 100 times.
 It's not the gun that pulls the trigger, it's the person that pulls the trigger."

-The administration official cautioned that the messaging will likely to continue to be messy and confusing as Trump continues to search for a position to settle on.
+The administration official cautioned that the messaging will most likely continue to be messy and confusing as Trump continues to search for a position to settle on.

 Trump contradicts himself on gun controlAug.
 20, 201911:05